List of churches and monasteries in Nineveh: St. George's Monastery

 Located in the north of Mosul, St. George's Monastery (Mar Gurguis) was named after St. George.
 Most probably it was built late in the 17th century.
 Pilgrims from different parts of the north visit it annually in spring, when many people travel to its surrounding areas on holiday.
 It is about 6 m below street level.
 When a modern church was built over the old one in 1931, much of its archeological significance was lost.
 The only monuments left are a marble door-frame decorated with a carved Estrangelo (Syriac) inscription and two niches which date back to the 13th or 14th century.
 The church was completely destroyed on 2014 by ISIS militants.

 Mar Matti Monastery

 Mar Matti Monastery is a famous monastery situated about 20 km east of Mosul on the top of Mount Alfaf (Mount Maqloub).
-It was built by Mar Matte, a monk who fled with several other monks in 362 from the Monastery of Zuknin near the city of Amid (Diyar Bakir) in the southern part of Asia Minor (present-day Turkey) and the north of Iraq during the reign of Emperor Julian the Apostate (361-363).
+It was built by Mar Matte, a monk who fled with several other monks in 362 from the Monastery of Zuknin near the city of Amid (Diyarbakır) in the southern part of Asia Minor (present-day Turkey) and the north of Iraq during the reign of Emperor Julian the Apostate (361-363).
 It has a library containing Syriac scriptures.